kanryu/quick-csv/README.md

 You give QuickCsvImporter an CSV column definition as an array.
 This is actually created as a temporary table.
 Imported CSV data is validated.

 - **name**
-  - The name of the csv column.
+  - The name of the CSV column.
 It becomes the field name of the temporary table.
   - If the whole is given as an associative array, the name property of each column can be given as a key of the outer array.
 In that case, it can be omitted.
 - **type**
   - The data type that the field assumes.
 The temporary table is once imported as VARCHAR and it is determined whether it can be CAST() to the given type.